Lopez Island, WA 98261

 Art In the Library - Artist of the Month

 Lopez Library is a public library created by the people of Lopez to provide resources and services for the enrichment of their cultural and recreational lives, and to provide information needed for daily living and decision-making.
 The library strives to promote the love of reading and of lifelong learning.

 The library provides a premier place for artists to show their work.
 A volunteer Art Coordinator's primary role is seeking and selecting artists for each show.
-Artists wishing to display at the library can contact our current art coordinator, Kristina Moen at 468-3933.
-Art displayed in the entry cabinet can be coordinated through Meg Ryan at 468-4330.
+Artists wishing to display at the library can contact our current art coordinator, Malia Sanford at 468-2265.

-The exhibit will run from August 10th - September 20th, and can be seen whenever the library is open.
+The artwork will be at the library from July 11th through August 22nd and can be seen whenever the library is open.